junxit/us-congress-bills-111/metadata.md

 - 2010-03-09 — Rule provides for consideration of H. Con.
 Res.
 248 with 3 hours of general debate.
 Previous question shall be considered as ordered without intervening motions.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2010-03-09 — The House Committee on Rules reported an original measure, H. Rept.
 111-428, by Mr. McGovern.
 - 2010-03-09 — The House Committee on Rules reported an original measure, H. Rept.
 111-428, by Mr. McGovern.
+- 2010-03-10 — Considered as privileged matter. (consideration: CR H1245-1249)
+- 2010-03-10 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1146.
+- 2010-03-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-03-10 — On agreeing to the resolution Agreed to by the Yeas and Nays: 225 - 195 (Roll no. 95). (text: CR H1245)
+- 2010-03-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 225 - 195 (Roll no. 95).(text: CR H1245)
+- 2010-03-10 — The previous question was ordered without objection. (consideration: CR H1249)